fiesta/apidocs/sandbox.rst

 The sandbox does share some state among clients, so it's possible to see some changes in behavior based on activities of other clients.

+In the sandbox, clients can use any `Fiesta Custom
+<https://fiesta.cc/custom>`_ domain that they want.
+In production,
+clients must have permission to use a Fiesta Custom domain: the client's owner must be an owner of the domain.

 Sandbox state should be treated as temporary.
 We will try to only erase state after days of inactivity or an explicit call to :http:post:`/reset`, but we reserve the right to erase any sandbox